 ✨ You don’t need to learn a ton of new technology or invest a ton of money to get started with your Teachers Pay Teachers store.

-✨ Determining a niche for your Teachers Pay Teachers store helps others quickly figure out what your store is selling and understand that you have the resources they’re looking for.
+✨ Determining a niche for your TPT store helps others quickly figure out what your store is selling and understand that you have the resources they’re looking for.

 ✨ Understanding copyright is an essential component of starting out to avoid having your store taken down by Teachers Pay Teachers.